bvucode/python-code/README.md

 # mypythonapps
 bashegame.py is logic game,

-mytaskmanager.py is kanban command line,
+taskmanager.py is to-do list command line,

 passwordgenerator.py is password generate and save.